 When I noticed my date shiver, I asked if she wanted to turn back.
 As much as I enjoyed our time together, I also didn’t want her to freeze.
 “No, I’m fine,” Jenny sweetly replied, and the two of us kept walking.
 However, a few minutes later, I saw goosebumps running up and down Jenny’s arms.
 So, I asked if she wanted to turn back a second time.
 Jenny again confirmed she was fine.

-When I glanced over a third time, Jenny was not only shivering and covered with goosebumps, I’m pretty sure she was turning blue too.
+When I glanced over the third time, Jenny was not only shivering and covered with goosebumps, I’m pretty sure she was turning blue too.

 This time, when I asked Jenny if she wanted to turn back, she replied with firm determination.
 “No, I’m fine.
 Let’s keep walking.”
 Jenny’s resolve let me know there was no need to ask again.
 At that moment, I understood two things: